The late photographer Peter Lindbergh was the first to photograph the original supermodels

 , the first to shoot a Pirelli

 .
-It is these extraordinary achievements that keep him at the very top of the international fashion and celebrity world.
-But beyond this dazzling list of firsts, Lindbergh crafts compelling narratives of enduring beauty.
-In trademark monochrome, his penetrating portraits celebrate beauty in myriad guises, and, particularly, over time and age.
+It is these extraordinary achievements that kept him at the very top of the international fashion and celebrity world throughout his career.
+But beyond this dazzling list of firsts, Lindbergh is also known for having created compelling narratives of enduring beauty.
+In trademark monochrome, his penetrating portraits celebrate beauty in myriad guises, and, particularly, across time and age.

-Born in Duisburg, Germany, Lindbergh began his career as a window dresser for the Karstadt and Horten department stores.
+Lindbergh began his career as a window dresser for the Karstadt and Horten department stores in Duisburg.
 After traveling and studying at the Berlin Academy of Fine Arts he joined the Stern

 magazine family along with photographers Helmut Newton

 , Guy Bourdin, and Hans Feurer.
 Lindbergh’s work is characterized by a dark cinematic quality and gritty realism and was influenced by street photographers and photojournalists like Dorothea Lange, Henri Cartier-Bresson, and Garry Winogrand.
 His refusal to subscribe to beauty standards, including the excessive retouching and obsessive perfection enforced in the fashion industry, set him apart from his peers.TASCHEN’s books

 on Peter Lindbergh survey his vast body of work and provide a unique window to his biography.
 The books include editorials, covers, and portraits from magazines like The New Yorker

 and W. Of course